ubpb/metacrunch/Readme.md

 # A transformation is implemented with a `callable` object (any
 # object that responds to #call).
-# Lambdas responds to #call
+# Proc responds to #call
 transformation ->(number) {
-  # Called for each data object that has been read by a source.
+  # Called for each data object that has been emitted by a source.
   # You must return the data to keep it in the pipeline.
 Dismiss the
   # data conditionally by returning nil.
   number if number.odd?
 }

+# Only called for odd numbers as even numbers gets dismissed in the previous
+# transformation.
 transformation ->(odd_number) {
   odd_number * 2
 }

-# MyTransformation implements #call
+# MyTransformation implements #call.
+Gets called with the prevous number times 2.
 transformation MyTransformation.new
 ```